-- 1) the static structure of one or more agent(s) or parts of them (i.e. behaviors), - 2) the description of the dynamic behavior expressed by the previous cited elements - 3) the programming code that realizes both the static structure (skeletons) and the dynamic behavior (inner parts of methods) in a specific agent platform context (for example JADE).
+- 1) the static structure of one or more agent(s) or parts of them (i.e. behaviors), - 2) the description of the dynamic behavior expressed by the previous cited elements - 3) the programming code that realizes both the static structure (skeletons) and the dynamic behavior (inner parts of methods) in a specific agent platform context.